How To Tell If Your Power Steering Rack Is Bad

 If either of these tests result in significant movement or instability, it’s time for a replacement.
 A good rule of thumb is to replace your rack every three years or 60,000 miles, whichever comes first.

-See also How Much to fix Power Steering Pump
+See also How To Put A Power Steering Pump On

 How to Replace A Power Steering Rack